-Because risk is based on exposure level and duration, the risk of asbestos-related health effects can be effectively reduced by interrupting continuing exposures to LA.
-EPA has been and continues to perform emergency removal and remedial activities to interrupt major sources of LA and LA-contaminated materials in and around Libby.
+Because risk is based on exposure level and duration, the risk of asbestos-related health effects can be effectively reduced by interrupting continuing exposures to Libby asbestos.
+EPA has been and continues to perform emergency removal and remedial activities to interrupt major sources of Libby asbestos and Libby asbestos-contaminated materials in and around Libby.
 This section reviews these activities with respect to their effectiveness in protecting public health.

 Mine Site-Because the mine site is in a remote area, it is unlikely that people will have large, continuing exposure to asbestos there.
-To minimize the chance of exposure, EPA has paved a portion of Rainy Creek Road, closed the entrance to Rainy Creek Road, and placed warning signs at the road entrance and around the mine.
+To minimize the chance of exposure, EPA has paved Rainy Creek Road, closed the entrance to Rainy Creek Road, and placed warning signs at the road entrance and around the mine.
 Although further investigation and cleanup of the mine site is expected, at this time these actions will be protective of public health.

 Screening Plant / Export Plant-EPA provided ATSDR with plans for removal of contamination at these facilities.
 ATSDR reviewed the plans and determined that they would be protective of public health [5].
-Remediation of both of these sites is ongoing [32].
+Remediation of both of these sites is complete [34].

 Schools-Cleanup of school grounds has occurred.
-Cleanup of school running tracks is planned to be complete by the fall of 2002 [32].
+Cleanup of school running tracks is also complete [34].

-Residential and Commercial Properties-EPA has published a Sampling and Analysis Plan for prioritizing residential and commercial properties for cleanup [1].
+Residential and Commercial Properties-EPA published a Sampling and Analysis Plan for prioritizing residential and commercial properties for cleanup [1].
 ATSDR reviewed this plan and found it would be protective of public health.
 To assure proper disposal of waste materials from the residential cleanup activities, EPA is constructing a special cell in the county landfill.

-The contaminant screening study is almost complete.
-At the time of this report, 3,440 properties have been screened.
+The contaminant screening study is complete.
 Of the screened properties, approximately 6% have indoor visible vermiculite in insulation or building materials, about 31% have visible vermiculite outdoors in gardens or yards, and about 6% have both.
 Two hundred eighty-one property owners denied EPA access for screening.
-Residential cleanups are underway, but the final determination of how many properties will be cleaned is awaiting results of the soil samples collected during the contaminant screening study.4
+Residential cleanups are underway, but the final determination of how many properties will be cleaned is awaiting results of the soil samples collected during the contaminant screening study (personal communication, Jeff Montera, Camp Dresser & McKee and Jim Christiansen, U.S. Environmental Protection Agency, November 2002).